KainTwinam/iced-modern-theme/README.md

 ## Credits

-This theme is inspired by Apples's Human Interface Guidelines and design system.
-It aims to provide a familiar and polished look for applications built with Iced.
+This theme is inspired by modern design principles similar to those used in various contemporary operating systems and applications.
+It is not affiliated with or endorsed by Apple Inc. or any other company.

 ## License